mlmartone/DnDWiki2/src/site/notes/People/Grey Hawk Citizens/Bitts Goldcrest.md

 On the morning of Greenwake 44 she was reported missing and a reward of 500GP has been offered by her family for her safe return.

+She has been returned safely to her family.

 ![Pasted image 20240314003340.jpg](/img/user/Z_Attachments/Pasted%20image%2020240314003340.jpg)

 ![Grey Hawk Blank (11).jpg](/img/user/Z_Attachments/Grey%20Hawk%20Blank%20(11).jpg)